-RULE 1.1.
-Emergencies. - In the event of a disaster, natural or otherwise, that precludes the General Assembly from meeting in the Legislative Building, the members will be notified by the President Pro Tempore where and when the Senate will convene.

-RULE 2.
-Convening hour. - (a) The Presiding Officer shall take the Chair at the hour fixed by the Senate upon adjournment on the preceding legislative day and shall call the members to order.
-In case the Senate adjourned on the preceding legislative day without having fixed the hour of reconvening, the Senate shall reconvene on the next legislative day at 2:00 P.M., except that if the next legislative day is Monday, the time for reconvening shall be 7:00 P.M.

-(b) At the hour fixed by the Senate upon adjournment on the preceding legislative day, or at the hour to which the Senate has previously recessed on that same legislative day, and upon direction from the President Pro Tempore of the Senate or the Chairman of the Committee on Rules and Operations of the Senate, the Principal Clerk of the Senate may convene the Senate for the purpose of announcing to the Chamber that the Senate stands in recess until a later, specified hour.

-RULE 3.
-Opening the session. - The Presiding Officer shall, upon order being obtained, have the sessions of the Senate opened with prayer.
+- RULE 1.1.
+Emergencies.
+In the event of a disaster, natural or otherwise, that precludes the General Assembly from meeting in the Legislative Building, the members will be notified by the President Pro Tempore where and when the Senate will convene. - RULE 2.
+Convening hour. (a) The Presiding Officer shall take the Chair at the hour fixed by the Senate upon adjournment on the preceding legislative day and shall call the members to order.
+In case the Senate adjourned on the preceding legislative day without having fixed the hour of reconvening, the Senate shall reconvene on the next legislative day at 2:00 P.M. - (b) At the hour fixed by the Senate upon adjournment on the preceding legislative day, or at the hour to which the Senate has previously recessed on that same legislative day, and upon direction from the President Pro Tempore of the Senate or the Chair of the Committee on Rules and Operations of the Senate, the Principal Clerk of the Senate may convene the Senate for the purpose of announcing to the Chamber that the Senate stands in recess until a later, specified hour. - RULE 3.
+Opening the session.
+The Presiding Officer shall, upon order being obtained, have the sessions of the Senate opened with prayer.

-General Assembly Of North Carolina Session 2021 RULE 4.
-Convening and presiding in absence of President. - In the absence of the 1 2 President, the President Pro Tempore or a Senator designated by the President Pro Tempore shall convene or reconvene the Senate and preside, and during such time shall be vested with all 3 4 powers of the President of the Senate except that of casting a vote in case of a tie when the 5 President Pro Tempore or the designated Presiding Officer has already voted on the question as a Senator.
-In the event of the absence of the President and President Pro Tempore at any time 6 7 fixed for the reconvening of the Senate, the Senate shall be called to order by a member 8 designated by the President Pro Tempore, or if no member is designated, by the Deputy President 9 Pro Tempore of the Senate.
+RULE 4.
+Convening and presiding in absence of President. - In the absence of the 1 2 President, the President Pro Tempore or a Senator designated by the President Pro Tempore shall 3 convene or reconvene the Senate and preside, and during such time shall be vested with all 4 powers of the President of the Senate except that of casting a vote in case of a tie when the 5 President Pro Tempore or the designated Presiding Officer has already voted on the question as 6 a Senator.
+In the event of the absence of the President and President Pro Tempore at any time 7 fixed for the reconvening of the Senate, the Senate shall be called to order by a member 8 designated by the President Pro Tempore, or if no member is designated, by the Deputy President 9 Pro Tempore of the Senate.
 If no member has been designated and the Deputy President Pro 10 Tempore is also absent, the Senate shall be called to order by the Chair of the Committee on Rules and Operations of the Senate, who shall designate some member to act as Presiding Officer.
-11 12 The Principal Clerk of the Senate may convene the Senate for the purpose of notifying the 13 Chamber that the Senate stands in recess pursuant to Rule 2(b) of these Rules.
+11 12 The Principal Clerk of the Senate may convene the Senate for the purpose of notifying the 13 Chamber that the Senate stands in recess pursuant to Rule 2(b) of these rules.
 14 RULE 5.
 Quorum. - (a) A quorum consists of a majority of all the qualified members 15 of the Senate.
-16 (b) When a lesser number than a quorum convenes, the Senators present may send 17 the Sergeant-at-Arms or any person, for any or all absent Senators, as a majority of the Senators 18 present determines.
-19 RULE 6.
-Approval of Journal. - After the prayer, the Presiding Officer shall cause 20 the Journal of the preceding day to be read and approved, unless the President Pro Tempore or, 21 in the President Pro Tempore's absence, the Deputy President Pro Tempore of the Senate or some 22 member of the Senate by motion sustained by a majority of the members present, has the reading thereof dispensed with and the same approved as written.
+16 (b) When a lesser number than a quorum convenes, the Senators present may send 17 the Sergeant-at-Arms or any person, for any or all absent Senators, as a majority of the Senators present determines.

+RULE 6.
+Approval of Journal. - After the prayer, the Presiding Officer shall cause the Journal of the preceding day to be read and approved, unless the President Pro Tempore or, in the President Pro Tempore's absence, the Deputy President Pro Tempore of the Senate or some member of the Senate by motion sustained by a majority of the members present, has the reading thereof dispensed with and the same approved as written.